haytham10/Cub3D/README.md

 ## How to Use:

-First you have to clone this repository into your local machine:
+First, you have to clone this repository into your local machine:

 `$> git clone https://github.com/haytham10/Cub3D.git`